Best Practices for Recording Your Remote Pitch Deck

 Pitch deck fundamentals

-There are no hard-and-fast rules when it comes to pitch deck content, so use your best judgment when creating a pitch deck that fits your needs.
+There are no hard-and-fast rules when it comes to creating a pitch deck template, so use your best judgment when putting together one that fits your needs.

 Designing your remote pitch deck